 In March 2017, the Compensation Committee awarded 18,000 stock options to the Company's Vice President of Real Estate, David C. Gonzalez, to purchase up to 18,000 shares of common stock.
-The per share exercise price of the options is \$27.30 which is the fair value of the Company's Common Stock as reported on NASDAQ on March 2, 2017.
+The per share exercise price of the options is \$27.30 which is the fair value of the Company's Common Stock as reported on NASDAQ Capital Market on March 2, 2017.
 The options expire ten years from the date of grant.
 Pursuant to the time vesting requirements, the options vest over a period of five years, with 3,600 options vesting upon each one-year anniversary of the date of grant.

-During the years ended June 30, 2019 and 2018, the Company recorded stock option compensation expense of \$76,000 and \$184,000, respectively, related to stock options previously issued.
-As of June 30, 2019, there was an estimated total of \$44,000 unamortized compensation related to stock options which is expected to be recognized over the weighted-average of 2.67 years.
+During the years ended June 30, 2020 and 2019, the Company recorded stock option compensation expense of \$142,000 and \$76,000, respectively, related to stock options previously issued and amending the 2010 Incentive Plan.
+As of June 30, 2020, there was an estimated total of \$18,000 unamortized compensation related to stock options which is expected to be recognized over the weighted average of 1.67 years.